KrisSiegel/ozp-center/README.md

 * [Extending the Ozone HUD](docs/ozone-hud.md)
 * [Testing Apps Mall and Ozone Platform](docs/testing.md)

+##Code and API Documentation
+All documentation for the code or the API exists within the code itself as comments using a yuidoc format.
+This allows for all code and API documentation to be generated upon build.
+The generated documentation is generated with the ```grunt build``` command and is available at the following path within the project [once generated]: ```docs/code/index.html```.

 ## Copyrights
 > Software (c) 2014 [Computer Sciences Corporation](http://www.csc.com/ "CSC")